Loma Verde Novato Neighborhood Guide & Market Insights

 • Pacheco Valle – more tucked-in valley feel in parts; also plugged into the Big Rock Ridge preserve system.

 • Pointe Marin – newer/master-planned vibe; often a different cost-stack conversation depending on the specific home.
-Note the per-foot twist: Loma Verde's smaller mid-century footprints actually ran a higher Q2 median per square foot ($758 vs. $652) while total prices run roughly $500K below Pointe Marin — smaller homes, higher per-foot, lower checks.
+Note the per-foot relationship: Loma Verde's median ran $687 per square foot against Pointe Marin's $652, while total prices run roughly $500K below — smaller homes, comparable per-foot, lower checks.

 • Hamilton Field – broader redevelopment area with multiple sub-neighborhoods and a wider housing mix.